The Danish Jewish Museum

 The good deed of the Mitzvah

-At the museum, you get to experience different events, films, and guided tours and you can use the reading room, which however mostly holds Danish material.
+At the museum, visitors can experience different events, films, and guided tours and may use the reading room, which however mostly holds Danish material.

 Wonderful Copenhagen firstname.lastname@example.org